john-azzaro/Study-Client-Side-Form-Data-Validation/README.md

 <br>

-## Does Form Validation Study feature commentary?
+## Does Client-Side Form Validation Study feature commentary?
 Yes!
 Commentary be found in html, css, and javascripty files.
 Additionally, I created a process notes file which gives a slightly more in-depth walk-through of my process in implementing the form validation logic.

 <br>

-## What are the key features of the Form Validation Study?
+## What are the key features of the Client-Side Form Validation Study?
 Since this study is ongoing, basic functionalities are covered first and more advanced features are added or will be added in the future.
 For a complete list of current and future changes, see below:

 | **Features:**                            | **Feature Notes:**                             |